Chicago author comes to Port Clinton

 Want to Go?

 WHAT: Meet author Peter Ferry, author of the novel "Old Heart."
-He'll read excerpts from the book.
+He’s promising “A brief reading, lots of questions on anything (writing, publishing, aging, Ohio....) and books for sale with profits going to the library.”

 WHERE: Ida Rupp Public Library, 310 Madison St., Port Clinton.